yt-project/yt/doc/source/reference/configuration.rst

 This configuration file would set the logging threshold much lower, enabling much more voluminous output from yt.
 Additionally, it increases the number of datasets tracked between instantiations of yt.
-The configuration file can be managed using the ``yt-config`` helper.
+The configuration file can be managed using the ``yt config`` helper.
 It can list, add, modify and remove options from the configuration file, e.g.:

 .. code-block:: none

-   $ yt-config -h
+   $ yt config -h
-   $ yt-config list
+   $ yt config list
-   $ yt-config set yt loglevel 1
+   $ yt config set yt loglevel 1
-   $ yt-config rm yt maximumstoreddatasets
+   $ yt config rm yt maximumstoreddatasets

 Configuration Options At Runtime